GFHeader

 Father is a Holocaust survivor

-An artist & educator, telling her father’s Holocaust story
+An artist & educator who tells her father’s story

 Audrey Unger Reich